IgnacioGB1990/Data_Desafio/README.md

 * Use Git/Github commands.
 * Get Data using Web Scraping and through API´s.
-* Storing Data in a non-relational and relational database.
+* Storing Data in non-relational and relational databases.
 * Use SQL to retrieve info from database.
 * EDA, feature engineering and apply ML models.
 * Create API to manage data or ML predictions.